 Masca Gorge Walk starts in a small mountain village with around 90 inhabitants, at an altitude of 650 m/ 2,132 ft.
 Then it leads you to a deserted beach where a boat picks you up.
 The total length of the Masca trek is about 8 km/ 5 miles and most hikers finish the trek in 3.5 hours.

 On the way to the ocean, you will be following a stream bed down a ravine.
 The path is not very well-marked, but on the other hand, there is little space for error.
 So either follow other hikers or just use your common sense – it would be difficult to get lost.

 Plan your time wisely, as you would need to stop often for beautiful views and photo opportunities.
 The best views are at the beginning of the trek.
 Later on, the gorge will start to get narrower with falling rock danger, so be careful.
-We spotted some goats on the rock walls and a few lizards.
+We spotted some wild goats on the rock walls and a few lizards on the trail.

 Do you love hiking?
 Read more beautiful day hikes in the UK here